The recruitment process in more detail

 - The PRCA are able to post the vacancy on the National Apprenticeship Service website on the company's behalf.

 - We process all applications, shortlisting using a ranking system where those with the most relevant skills and experience are prioritised.

 - When the vacancy closes, the strongest applicants are invited for an initial interview.
-This is either a group session where they discuss what they know about PR and communications and brainstorm around a brief that is relevant to the employer’s sector; or a series of telephone interviews where the candidates are scored on skills important to the employer.
+This is a series of telephone interviews where the candidates are scored on key skills.

 - After this, we send a shortlist of the strongest candidates to the employer for interview.

 - Interviews are conducted however the employer would like.
 Some employers choose to do two interviews, set a writing task, etc.

 - Once a candidate is selected, the employer picks a start date and prepares the contract as with any new start.

 - Once the candidate has started, the PRCA enrol them onto the course and assign a mentor who begins setting them work.

 What costs are involved?

 - It is advised that PR Apprentices are paid at least the National Minimum Wage depending on their age.

 - The cost of the training is £9000, fully payable by the apprenticeship levy.

-- Employer contributions to the training costs are dependent on the age of the apprentic and company size.
+- Employer contributions to the training costs are dependent on company size and the age of the apprentice(s).

 - Employers who do not pay the apprenticeship levy can claim 95% of the training cost to be funded by the government.

 - The PRCA can advise on this further, including on recruitment costs.

 - Often young people who have completed A-levels or equivalent.